-Permanent and Total VA Disability Ratings for PTSD
+Permanent and Total (P&T) VA Disability Ratings for PTSD

 What is Post-Traumatic Stress Disorder (PTSD)?

-- Re-experiencing symptoms – includes flashbacks, nightmares, and intrusive thoughts
+- Re-experiencing symptoms – flashbacks, nightmares, and intrusive thoughts.

-- Avoidance symptoms – includes staying away from places, events, or objects that are reminders of the traumatic experience and avoiding thoughts or feelings related to the traumatic event
+- Avoidance symptoms – staying away from places, events, or objects that are reminders of the traumatic experience and avoiding thoughts or feelings related to the traumatic event.

-- Arousal and reactivity symptoms – includes being easily startled, feeling tense or “on edge”, having difficulty sleeping, and having angry outbursts
+- Arousal and reactivity symptoms – being easily startled, feeling tense or on edge, having difficulty sleeping, and having angry outbursts.

-- Cognition and mood symptoms – includes trouble remembering key features of the traumatic event, negative thoughts about oneself or the world, distorted feelings like guilt or blame, and loss of interest in enjoyable activities
+- Cognition and mood symptoms – trouble remembering key features of the traumatic event, negative thoughts about oneself or the world, distorted feelings like guilt or blame, and loss of interest in enjoyable activities.

-PTSD can either be short-term or chronic depending on the individual and the circumstances.
-Regardless, the main treatments for people with PTSD are medications (e.g., antidepressants), psychotherapy (“talk” therapy), or both.
+The main treatments for people with post-traumatic stress disorder are medications (e.g., antidepressants), psychotherapy (talk therapy), or both.